Changissnz/selfinterest/README.md

 of the minority identity can dissipate into.
 And on this question, a famous saying is "misery loves company".
-The saying speaks loudly to the insufferable nature of human beings that feel forced to engage in collective bargaining as resolution for shared grievances, and then when interests become more privatized and individuated in the form of companies and such, the standard for these collectives naturally have to centralize around other matters but supposedly for the same identity/ies.
+The saying speaks loudly to the insufferable nature of human beings that feel forced to engage in collective bargaining as resolution for shared grievances, and then when interests become more privatized and individuated in the form of companies and such, the standard for these collectives naturally has to centralize around other matters but supposedly for the same identity/ies.
 A prominent communist saying, as method to achieve a kind of equality that transcends above any conception of identity except for that of the lone and vulnerable individual, is that sufferings must be evenly distributed, which is laughable on these